How to | Make Dynamic Graphics

 Begin by using Graphics to create a Disk:

-Mathematica lets you embed tooltips in graphics.
+The Wolfram Language lets you embed tooltips in graphics.
 Tooltips are a great way to add annotations to your graphics.

 Use Tooltip inside Graphics to embed a tooltip in the disk.
 Mouseover the disk to reveal the tooltip: